Elias Joseph Bickerman

-Elias Bickerman (July 7, 1897 O.S. in Russia – August 31, 1981 in Jerusalem), also spelled as Bickermann or Bikerman, was a leading scholar of Greco-Roman history and the Hellenistic world.
+Elias Bickerman (July 7, 1897 O.S. – August 31, 1981), also spelled as Bickermann or Bikerman, was a leading scholar of Greco-Roman history and the Hellenistic world.

 Biography

 Bickerman was born in Kishinev, then part of the Russian Empire, to a secular Jewish family.
-He left Russia during the Bolshevik revolution and the Russian civil war for Germany, where he received education from German classicists and Hellenists.
+He left Russia during the Bolshevik revolution and the Russian Civil War for Germany, where he received education from German classicists and Hellenists.
 Due to the rise of the Nazi Party to power and his Jewish heritage, he fled to France.
 He soon had to abandon that country as well after the Battle of France.
-Since 1942 he lived in the U.S. His research interests extended to Judaism and some aspects of Iranian history.
+From 1942, he lived in the United States.
+His research interests extended to Judaism and some aspects of Iranian history.
 For most of his career, he was Professor of Ancient History at Columbia University, New York.

 Work

 Bickerman's scholarship of the Maccabean revolt was highly influential.
 Rather than the more traditionalist reading of an evil Seleucid king fighting a unified Jewish opposition, Bickerman emphasized that much of the conflict was in internal Jewish tensions in Judea of the era.
 He showed that the Hasmonean leadership were not as anti-Hellenist as often portrayed, at least after gaining a measure of autonomy.
 He also made strong cases for the authenticity of documents found in the book of 2 Maccabees, showing that they matched other Seleucid documents of the era, had correct titles, and were in general plausible.

 A partial list of books includes: